DimensionDev/Maskbook/packages/public-api/README.md

 # Public API

 This package contains the type definition that expose to the native side (Android or iOS application).
+It also defines the API shape that Android or iOS exposed to the Mask Network.

 This package MUST NOT use any type outside of this folder.